SimonWoodtli/zet/20240125154231/README.md

   enable the service they get symlinked to `~/.config/systemd/user`
 * ~/.config/systemd/user: Managed by systemd, any unit in here means they are already enabled (if you disable them they get deleted here)
+* By default user services only run if a user session is registered that means after a reboot a regular users user service won't start (If you'd like that enable lingering, see ArchWiki)

 In order to handle `systemctl` with user services you don't need root privileges but a user flag e.g. `systemctl --user enable foo.service --now`